 Once I began my undergraduate degree in Utah, I was about 2 years into my recurrent UTI and chronic pelvic pain journey.
 I saw a gynecologist on my own, and my pelvic exam was normal except that my vaginal skin appeared to be “easily irritated.”
 The doctor wrapped up the appointment by telling me that psychosomatic symptoms can feel very real and cause real pain.
 It was deeply invalidating and humiliating.

-I tried several rounds of the Candida diet in a desperate attempt to clear my bladder symptoms.
 I was taking my health into my own hands with varying degrees of relief.
 My life and time was measured in bladder pain and infection flare-ups.

 Finding Compassionate Care For Chronic Pelvic Pain

 Dozens of bladder infections and one kidney infection later, I was at year 7 of chronic urinary dysfunction.
 My bladder secretly had a stranglehold on my life, though I worked hard to appear functional and healthy.